 If you’re single or married without children, do you enjoy what you do?
 Has life already swallowed you up making you feel stressed when you get home at night or do you enjoy each day?
 If you are retired do you sit alone in a house or do you wake up saying, “I have another day to live, what am I going to do to enjoy it?”
 Life shouldn’t stop at any age.
 It should be lived to the very end.

 No matter your circumstances or how you grew up it’s never too late to change your mindset.
 Life is to be enjoyed and is there for anyone.
 You are the only one that can change your attitude or circumstances and you are the only one that can choose to be thankful.
 Life’s not always a bouquet but I truly believe there’s at least one flower a person is always holding.
 It may be your positive attitude alone or simply a smile, but you hold something worth living for every day of your life.

 Stress will starve on a happy soul.
 Remember that and you will flourish.

-In closing I truly hope you won’t just read this and forget, but that you will cut it out, keep it as a reminder that you are loved, and life is worth living in the here and now.
+In closing I really hope you won’t just read this and forget about the message, but that you will cut it out, keep it as a reminder that you are loved, and that life is worth living in the here and now.